livewire/livewire/docs/redirecting.md

-After a user performs some action—like submitting a form—you may want to redirect them to another page in your application.
+After a user performs some action — like submitting a form — you may want to redirect them to another page in your application.

 Because Livewire requests aren't standard full-page browser requests, standard HTTP redirects won't work.
 Instead, you need to trigger redirects via JavaScript.
 Fortunately, Livewire exposes a simple `$this->redirect()` helper method to use within your components.
 Internally, Livewire will handle the process of redirecting on the frontend.